-Parents know the bittersweet intensity of the emotions that come with a child starting off a new stage of school for the first time.
+Parents know the bittersweet intensity of the emotions that come with a child starting off or finishing up a new stage of school or another milestone.

 It can be really hard, even as it’s exciting.
 We know they have to grow up, and that a promising future awaits them.
 It’s exhilarating to think of the plans God has in store for them.

 But it’s so hard!

 This is a good moment to turn to Our Lady of Cana for comfort.

 It’s difficult to imagine how Mary thought of her future, or her Son’s future.
 Steeped in Scripture, and ever-aware of Simeon’s prophecy, she must have anticipated how things would go.
 And yet, 30 full years of delighting at her Son’s side had been day-in-and-day-out wonderful.